Regular Season Divisions

 Manager: Guide for Managers

-Coaches: Majors Rules (updated 2025), Guide for Majors, Batting Cage
+Coaches: Majors Rules (updated 05 2025), Guide for Majors, Batting Cage

 Scorekeepers: Gamechanger Resources

-Juniors: Ages 13-14
+Juniors: Ages 13-15

 Juniors pulls all of the skills learned through the Majors level and introduces a larger sized field and baserunning and pitching rules.
 Teams participate in a league that includes other North Shore Little Leagues.
 Games are scheduled by District 5.
+Age 15 players not eligible for Provincial Tournaments.

 · Baserunning leadoffs and stealing are permitted per MiLB and MLB standards